ReeceReynolds/nativescript-watchos-connector/README.md

 ## watchOSChecker()

-Use `watchOSChecker` instead of 'isIOS' when working with passing data to the Apple Watch.
+Use `watchOSChecker` instead of `isIOS` when working with passing data to the Apple Watch.
 This checks if the user is on iOS, has an Apple Watch paired and the WatchOS app is installed (**returns boolean**)

 **TypeScript**